SSbrilly/Exercices/README.md

-Hello, I'm Simone Sbrilli, welcome to the HTML module exercise section.
+Hello, I'm Simone Sbrilli, welcome to my repo for the exercises correction.
 Feel free to navigate through the branches to check my exercises.

 Thanks for your patient!